Alzheimer diseaseSenile dementia - Alzheimer type (SDAT); SDAT; Dementia - Alzheimer

 Dementia is a loss of brain function that occurs with certain diseases.
-Alzheimer's disease (AD), is one form of dementia that gradually gets worse over time.
+Alzheimer disease (AD) is one form of dementia.
 It affects memory, thinking, and behavior.

-You are more likely to get Alzheimer's disease (AD) if you:
+You are more likely to develop AD if you:

-The following may also increase your risk, although this is not well proven:
+The following may also increase the risk:

 There are two types of AD:

-Dementia symptoms include difficulty with many areas of mental function, including:
+AD symptoms include difficulty with many areas of mental function, including:

-Dementia usually first appears as forgetfulness.
+AD usually first appears as forgetfulness.

-Mild cognitive impairment is the stage between normal forgetfulness due to aging, and the development of AD.
-People with MCI have mild problems with thinking and memory that do not interfere with everyday activities.
+Mild cognitive impairment (MCI) is the stage between normal forgetfulness due to aging, and the development of AD.
+People with MCI have mild problems with thinking and memory that do not interfere with daily activities.
 They are often aware of the forgetfulness.
 Not everyone with MCI develops AD.

 Symptoms of MCI include: